DanieleP/GCD_Peer_Assessment_1/README.md

-# Getting and Cleaning Data Peer Assessment 1
+# Getting and Cleaning Data Course Project

 ## Introduction
 The purpose of this project is to elaborate and tidy up a dataset